EcoFun/HowToGit/Readme.md

  - it's a good habit to properly describe changes"
 ```

-To add file and commit simultaneously (note: does not include newly created file contrary to `git add . --all`):<p>
+To add file and commit simultaneously (note: does not include newly created file contrary to `git add . --all`)<p>
 ```git commit -am "my message"```

 ### II.4) finally push the change onto the remote